sous-chefs/zabbix-agent/LIMITATIONS.md

 The repository also still exposes older Debian and Ubuntu releases, but this cookbook only tests current non-EOL suites.
-Local arm64 Dokken verification did not find an Ubuntu 24.04 `zabbix-agent` package candidate, so the default local Kitchen suite verifies the source install path.
+Local arm64 Dokken verification did not find an Ubuntu 24.04 `zabbix-agent` package candidate, so the default local Kitchen suite verifies the source build and configuration path.

 ### DNF/YUM (RHEL family)